bmcleod12/mcleod-react-portfolio/README.md

 Your updated site should still have all of the content it previously had:

-* Your name

-* Links to your GitHub profile & LinkedIn page as well as your email address and phone number

 * A link to a PDF of your resume with updated projects

 ### React